dmcd/trader-bot/docs/architecture.md

 ```

 ## Delegation Boundaries
-- `StrategyRunner` owns the loop clock and session lifecycle, but defers command handling and stop logic to `StrategyOrchestrator`.
+- `StrategyRunner` owns the loop clock and portfolio/run lifecycle, but defers command handling and stop logic to `StrategyOrchestrator`.
 - `StrategyOrchestrator` fans out to `CommandProcessor`, `HealthCircuitManager`, `PlanMonitor`, and `RiskManager` so the loop body stays thin.
 - Market capture and pruning run through `MarketDataService`; trade executions/plan updates route via `TradeActionHandler`.
 - Holdings, PnL, and fee/LLM cost accounting live in `PortfolioTracker`, while `ResyncService` handles state reconciliation on startup and trade sync inside the loop.